 OSHA guidelines were incorporated by the Centers for Disease Control and Prevention (CDC) in the USA to minimize COVID-19 risks for employees in workplaces paving way for regulations to protect all the employees and monitoring the COVID-19 scenario.

 Contracts all over the world went for a complete overhaul in struggling to cope with contract breaches and non-performances at the beginning of 2020.
-Contracts are expected to gain momentum and perform better in the nearing of the end of 2020 by integrating contingency measures implemented under re-negotiated contracts.
+Since, contracts are expected to gain momentum and perform better in the nearing of the end of 2020 by integrating contingency measures implemented under re-negotiated contracts.

-New guidelines and support for employees who are directly affected by COVID-19 or their family members and children’sneeds of care were reviewed globally for leave requirements, pay benefits, insurance, and maintaining confidentiality and sensitivity while dealing withthe positively affected employee.
+Moreover, new guidelines and support for employees is directly affects by COVID-19 or their family members and children’sneeds of care is review globally for leave requirements, pay benefits, insurance, and maintaining confidentiality and sensitivity while dealing withthe positively affected employee.